Apanatshka/blog/content/optimising-recursive-ascent-part-2.md

   2 (2.00%) high severe
 ```

 Suddenly our `parse_inline2/a+a*(a+a)*a` result looks a lot less silly.
+Still not _impressive_, I was expecting to do better here.
+But hey, at least they're pretty close.

 Find [all the code in my blog's repo](https://github.com/Apanatshka/blog/tree/zola/code/optimising-recursive-ascent-part-2).

 ## Conclusion

-I've playing it fast and loose by doing all these optimisations by hand.
-Consider how few test and benchmark inputs I've actually used, and the results start to smell pretty fishy :\ Learning nothing from what I just mentioned, I feel pretty confident that my latest implementation is correct and the numbers are good.
-Well, "good" anyway, it's still just a single benchmark input...
+I've been playing it fast and loose by doing all these optimisations by hand.
+Consider how few test and benchmark inputs I've actually used, and the results start to smell pretty fishy :\ Learning nothing from this, I feel pretty confident that my latest implementation is correct and the numbers are good :D [^sarcasm]

 Now I need to put an end to this blog post and this topic of optimising recursive ascent parsers if I want to reach the next parsing topic.
 You see, I'm tempted to dive into a deeper investigation of what makes `push_first` so slow.
 And I want to know the performance of the techniques from the previous post if we skip chain elimination, which duplicates `outprod` calls.
 But I also want to tell you about _generalised_ parsers, and I've been reading a bit about _error recovery_ as well.
 Plenty more cool new things to discover, if I can just let go of this for a little while.

 A final note: pushing state numbers onto the stack as numbers is apparently dumb.
-If you make it an enum, Rust can significantly optimise the code, I saw a 25% improvement on my benchmark.
+If you make it an enum, `rustc` can significantly optimise the code, I saw a 25% improvement on my benchmark.
 Though again, that's on a single input.
 But then I'm not writing a research paper here, now am I? ¯\\\_(ツ)\_/¯

+[^sarcasm]: That was a joke.
+I thought I should clarify, in case you didn't pick up on the sarcasm ^^